1984 Italian Open (tennis)

 The 1984 Italian Open was a tennis tournament played on outdoor clay courts in Italy that was part of the 1984 Volvo Grand Prix and the 1984 Virginia Slims World Championship Series.
 The men's tournament was held in Rome while the women's tournament was held in Perugia from 21 May through 27 May 1984.
+Andrés Gómez and Manuela Maleeva won the singles titles.